TheCompletionsGroup/TCTUserManual/manuscript/InitialSetup.md

+{#InitialSetup}
+#Initial Setup
+The following options are typically a one-time setup at the start of a project.

 {#SetupLogo}
-#Setting up a Project Logo
+#Set up a Project Logo

 Project logos appear on the various reports in The Completions Tool.
 You may add or upate the project logo at any time.